christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Common in all these Alexandrian School religions were centralized texts and priesthoods which makes a population easier to control through proxy, also, moral codes like submission, self-sacrifice, obedience, loyalty, divine judgment, and monotheism which divides the population through binary thinking, ie., the opposition between good and evil, us vs them, left vs right, etc., which destroys tribalism/collectivism by splitting the population into two groups.
 These religions were also likely designed to segment the populations by class, culture, and region to prevent unified resistance.
 For example, Mithraism was for military elites (requiring blood oaths, with a Mithraic initiate caste system and hierarchical structure).
 Serapism was for civilians (promising afterlife salvation).
 Christianity was for slaves ("turn the other cheek").

 Christianity was created in phases, the first phase as a synthesis of the Serapis Cult rebranded to serve one of the later Roman (Bosphoran) imperial cults, then reworked by the Flavians.
 Jesus in the bible was not a person but an avatar, a recurring administrative and priestly title for the ruling 'Anointed One' (Christ/Soter) within the Bosphoran royal family, much like 'Pharaoh' or 'Caesar'.
-Asander, king of Bosphorus (Julius Caesar's real identity) took on this role, so did his son Aspurgus, king of Bosphorus aka Amyntas ("Amon-Tas".
-"Hidden
-Lord", linking to Amun-Ra - with "Amen"(tas) at the root) Nikator aka Amyntas of Galatia aka Jesus ben Fabus aka Isa Amen (Jesus was named "Amen" in Rev. iii.
-14), and his later descendants Izates II, king of Adiabene, and Tiberius Julius Sauromates II, also took on the role.
-After Rabbi Akiva Jesus then became Simon Bar Kokhba.
+People who assumed this role are:

+Julius Caesar aka Asander, King of Bosphorus aka Mithridates Chrestus\
+Alexander (son of King Herod) aka Alexander Helios aka Juba II\
+Alexander (grandson of King Herod) aka Ptolemy of Mauretania aka Monobazus I\
+Amyntas Nikator aka Amyntas, King of Galatia\
+Izates II, King of Adiabene\
+Tiberius Julius Sauromates II

 This book traces Christianity back to its foundations — from the mythemes of Scythian snake-worshiping cults, to the Alexandrian School in Egypt and the Sarapis cult, to the Roman (Bosphoran) imperial cult — and then finishes with the subversion of the Bosphoran cult.